Estayparadox/Wooclap-Server/README.md

 * MJ_APIKEY_PUBLIC and MJ_APIKEY_PRIVATE are relative to mailjet tool.

 ### Install
-In the backend/ folder run
+At the root of the project run
 ```
 $> yarn install
 ```

 ### Run
-In the backend/ folder run
+At the root of the project run
 ```
 $> yarn start
 ```